-Kettlebell Basics: Functional Swing Power & Full-Body Strength
+Kettlebell Basics for Swing Power and Full-Body Strength

 "Master the hip hinge pattern before increasing kettlebell swing weight.
 This foundational movement ensures powerful, safe swings and prevents lower back strain."